PREAMBLE AND SUMMARY

 Slovakia considers local communities to be of primary importance.

-The Bohunice Local Information Commission (OIK) was established to improve public awareness among inhabitants of the region within the danger perimeter of the nuclear facilities at Jaslovské Bohunice, including all aspects of their operation, safety and the influence of these nuclear facilities on the environment.
+The Bohunice Local Information Commission (OIK) was established to improve public awareness among inhabitants of the region within the Emergency Planning Zone of the nuclear facilities at Jaslovské Bohunice, including all aspects of their operation, safety and the influence of these nuclear facilities on the environment.

-The Mochovce OIK was established to improve awareness among inhabitants of the region within the danger perimeter of the Mochovce nuclear energy compound about all aspects of its operation and about the safety and influence of the Mochovce NPP and the National Radioactive Waste Repository on the environment through the citizens’ delegates.
+The Mochovce OIK was established to improve awareness among inhabitants of the region within the Emergency Planning Zone of the Mochovce NPP compound about all aspects of its operation and about the safety and influence of the Mochovce NPP and the National Radioactive Waste Repository on the environment through the citizens’ delegates.

-The Mochovce OIK is made up of representatives of townships and institutions from within a 20 km radius of the Mochovce NPP.
-The representatives of the citizens work together with appointed representatives of ÚJD SR, SE and JAVYS.
+The Mochovce and Bohunice OIKs are made up of representatives of townships and institutions from within a 20 km radius of the relevant NPP.
+The representatives of the citizens work together with appointed representatives of ÚJD SR, SE, a. s. and JAVYS, a. s.

 Cooperation with institutions is very open and effective.
-Interagency task groups were formed to address various issues, including the EIA process, public access to information and others.
-In addition, there is numerous and frequent contact with representatives of institutions on a need basis.
+Interagency task groups have been formed to address various issues, including the EIA process, public access to information and others.
+In addition, there is frequent contact with representatives of institutions on a need basis.

 The media are recognized as a primary source of information dissemination to the public.
 Therefore, operators and regulatory bodies give full attention to all media requests.
 Regular formal and informal meetings with journalists are organized to provide them with comprehensive information on nuclear activities.